-The Town of Williamson, under the leadership of Supervisor Jim Hoffman and the Williamson Energy Committee, completed a solar array built on its closed town landfill.
+The Town of Williamson, under the leadership of the Town Board and Energy Committee, completed a solar array built on its closed town landfill.
 The sun will now provide all the electricity needed at Williamson municipal facilities, including the town hall and library.
 As an off-shoot of that project, the Solarize Williamson focus has emerged, offering information and assistance in accessing technical services and available incentives for residents to install solar for home use.